The internet has evolved over the years.

 A site that comes to mind is Growth Hackers Community.
 You can post things such as your infographic for others to find and share.

-While the paid alternative to creating an infographic are much better, you can still get away with a free web-based program such as Piktochart to create yours.
+While the paid alternative to creating an infographic is much better, you can still get away with a free web-based program such as Piktochart to create yours.